In the summer of 2013, I nearly lost one of my best friends to “workahol”, you know, the stuff that workaholics are addicted to.

 Over to you.

 What was your #1 takeaway from today’s article?
-What’s the first step you’re going to take to beat burnout?
+What’s the first step you will take to begin recovering from burnout?

 Let me know in the comments below.